tmwine/tmwine.github.io/docs/_posts/2025-01-30-social-media-Reddit-simulation.markdown

 ## Setup

 The model used for this study was built from scratch, using Python.
+Code for the project is available [here](https://github.com/tmwine/reddit_simulation).
 However, agent-based modeling packages do exist, and the curious reader may consider, for example, [NetLogo](https://ccl.northwestern.edu/netlogo/), and the [Construct API](https://github.com/CASOS-IDeaS-CMU/Construct-API).

 **Major modeling assumptions:**
 - the primary element in the model is a Reddit-like tree, composed of a single, model-generated lead post (the "OP"), with zero or more recursive dependent posts in reply; as the simulation runs, agents vote on and add posts to the various trees; see Figure 1.